AxxAxx/AxxSolder/README.md

 - If AxxSolder is left in normal running mode for longer than 30 min, the station automatically goes into sleep mode after 30 min as a safety feature.
 - Should the temperature ever go higher than 480 deg C overheating is detected and the station goes into sleep mode in order to protect the tip.
 - At start-up any USB-PD source is detected and the highest possible power is negotiated.
 AxxSolder limits the soldering iron output power to the max output power of the USB-PD source automatically.
-- User settings are stored in non volatile flash and can be configured via a settings menu described in [SETTINGS](#settings).
+- User settings are stored in non-volatile flash and can be configured via a settings menu described in [SETTINGS](#settings).
 - The two buttons are used to store temperature presets, e.g. 330 deg C and 430 deg C. Both preset temperatures are configurable in the settings menu.
 - There is a 3.3 V logic level output (GPIO4) that can be configured to go high when the iron is in Run mode, controlling e.g. fume extractor via a MosFET or relay.
 - The TFT display used in this project is a 2 inch 320x240 Color TFT display [2.0" 320x240 Color IPS TFT Display](https://www.adafruit.com/product/4311) and shows information about: